Skip to main content

 Three to Four Business Courses (choose twelve units of the following)

 Students may choose to take electives in the same functional area and thus have a concentration in marketing, STEM, or operations.
-Alternatively, they may choose to elect courses spanning areas, opting for no concentration.
+Alternatively, they may choose to elect courses spanning areas, opting for no concentration of courses.

 • MGT 103.
 Product Marketing and Management